 Copenhagen zoo is also bustling with springtime energy as the winter ends and animals become more active.
-In 2019, they even added a panda exhibit which is the most popular attraction there.
+In 2019, they even added a panda exhibit which easily became the most popular attraction there.

 Another great family activity is to rent an electric boat and take a tour of the city from the waterways that wrap around it.
-Copenhagen has a beautiful stretch of canals that link the harbor to the neighborhoods inside the city.
-Floating around the canals is a great way to enjoy a spring afternoon.
+Enjoy the beautiful stretch of canals that link the harbor to the neighborhoods.
+It’s a great way to enjoy a spring afternoon!